Make it yourself

 A carefully-crafted timetable transported the loom, signs and contents of the window display from one store to the next across the county, targeting local wakes week holidays.
 As well as boosting sales, the gesture created priceless goodwill, and is still fondly remembered by some Lancastrians to this day.

 Du Barry dressmaking patterns became very popular in the 1930s.
 Each one included drawings and sewing instructions; some also had a cut-out of the outfit.
 There were patterns for all sorts of things, including dresses, blouses, hats and even men's suits.

 Innovative marketing was used to drive sales.
 A teaser version called Free Fashion Forecast was given away to customers.
 This showcased the latest designs, with enough detail to help readers choose.
 The measurements were omitted to make them buy.

 The stores stocked paper patterns until the mid 1980s.
-Until 1965 the price was generally held to sixpence, with multi-pattern booklets even better value at a shilling (5p).
+Until 1965 the price was generally held to sixpence.
+Multi-pattern booklets were even better value at a shilling (5p) each.

-Like the Fashion Forecast of earlier years, the booklets were treated as a sales aid for the extensive selection of wool, cotton, needles, zips and buttons that were available in-store.
+Like the Fashion Forecasts of the past, the booklets were treated as a sales aid for the extensive selection of wool, cotton, needles, zips and buttons that were available in-store.

 Each pattern was carefully crafted.
-The goal was to persuade shoppers that the garments were easy to make and guaranteed that a skilled knitter would be able to create a stylish and fashionable look to be proud of.
-To achieve this Woolworth commissioned a full fashion shoot for each batch of patterns and hired the best models that money could buy.
+The goal was to persuade shoppers that the garments were easy to make.
+They promised that a skilled knitter could create a stylish and fashionable look to be proud of.
+To achieve this, the Buyer commissioned a full fashion shoot for each batch of patterns, paying top-dollar to secure the best models that money could buy.

-In between the patterns each booklet featured advertisements for the extensive range of accessories stocked in every Woolworth's haberdashery department.
+In between the patterns, each booklet was crammed with advertisements for the extensive range of accessories stocked in every Woolworth's haberdashery department.
 By the 1960s the range in the largest superstores had expanded to include material by the yard, and even electric sewing and knitting machines.